Towards a modular construction of OG10: Introduction

 In particular, its deformation functor is smooth. \end{Thm}

 We briefly describe the steps involved in the construction. \begin{enumerate} \item If $X \subset \P^5$ is a general cubic fourfold and $H$ is a general hyperplane, then the structure sheaf $\cO_{F(X \cap H)}$ is an atomic object in $\Db(F(X))$.
 We degenerate the cubic to the determinantal cubic and consider the corresponding degeneration of the Fano variety of lines.
 After a resolution, the central fiber is a moduli space $M$ of torsion sheaves on a general K3 surface of degree two, and the surface $F(X \cap H)$ degenerates to a reducible Lagrangian $Z$ with two components. \item The moduli space $M$ is endowed with a Lagrangian fibration $\pi : M \to \P^2$.
+This Lagrangian fibration has a section, whose image $L$ is one of the components of the reducible Lagrangian $Z$.
+The other component is a Lagrangian plane $P' \subset M$.
 As shown in \cite{addington16}, there is an autoequivalence $\Phi$ of $M$ mapping a general point to a line bundle supported on its fiber.
-The complex $\Phi(\cO_Z) \in \Db(M)$ is a locally free sheaf, but it is not stable. \item To make it stable we apply a second autoequivalence: the composition of two (inverses of) $\P$-twists around line bundles.
+We make the following construction: starting from a line bundle $\cL \in \Pic^0(L)$, we glue it with $\cO_{P'}$, to obtain a degree zero line bundle $\overline{\cL}$ on $Z$.
+The image $\Phi(\overline{\cL})$ is a locally free sheaf, but not slope-stable. \item To make it stable we apply a second autoequivalence: the composition of two (inverses of) $\P$-twists around line bundles.
 After twisting by a line bundle, the resulting vector bundle will have $c_1 = 0$.
-Using atomicity we can easily compute the Mukai vector from this construction. \end{enumerate}
+Using atomicity we can easily compute the Mukai vector from this construction.
+Slope-stability, combined with atomicity, allows the bundle to deform to every K\"ahler deformation of $M$ thanks to \cite[Theorem 1.2]{markman21}.
+The Yoneda pairing is studied on the Lagrangian side, by relating it to the cup product on the cohomology of $L$. \end{enumerate}

 Along the way we prove a number of interesting results on their own.
 We highlight especially the following.